Brent1717/document-wave/README.md

 ### Prerequisites

-Here's what you need to run Papermark:
+Here's what you need to run DocumentWave:

 - Node.js (version >= 18.17.0)
 - PostgreSQL Database